rudyvan/lucy_docs/eng/docs/Properties.md

 <!--e_name_ef-->

 <!--s_descr_ef-->
-effects things can have on each others such as striking a value when another thing gets high or low
+effects things can have on each others such as striking a value when another thing gets active or inactive

 <!--e_descr_ef-->